Safety Protocols for Mardi Gras Parades: Our Tips for Preventing a Personal Injury

 2. If you are being picked up or dropped off near the Mardi Gras celebration, pay attention to vehicles around you.
 There is a great risk of being hit by a vehicle that is not paying attention to those entering and exiting vehicles.

-4. The list of proper safety procedures during Mardi Gras parades are not limited to the above, but this list is a good start.
-Please be careful so you are not injured during Mardi Gras.
+It is also important to note that the above list of Mardi Gras tips is not limited to the above, but this list is a good start.
+Please be careful so you are not injured during Mardi Gras this year or in the future.

 For more safety tips and information from our personal injury attorneys, visit our legal blog to read the latest posts.